thephpleague/plates/README.md

 ## Escape extension

 The escape extension comes packaged with Plates and is enabled by default.
-It provides two shortcuts methods to the `htmlentities()` function.
+It provides two shortcuts to the `htmlentities()` function.

 ```php
 <?=$this->escape($this->var)?>